Fellows

 Tell us something good

 Our Fellows are always doing something to better themselves and their communities.
 Whether it's volunteering at a local food bank, mentoring others, or advancing the mission of NSHSS, our Fellows truly are making a difference.
-If you're doing something incredible, won a professional award or made a major contribution to a community service organization, we want to hear from you!
+If you're doing something incredible, won a professional award, or made a major contribution to a community service organization, we want to hear from you!
 You’re an inspiration to us here at NSHSS, and we think your accomplishments will inspire our members, too.

 Submit your achievement here for a chance to be featured on the NSHSS blog, social media, or in our quarterly Scholar’s Journal!